d-e-s-o/apcacli/README.md

 More commands are available and can be discovered using the help.

 The program is powered by the [`apca`][apca] crate and written in Rust.
-It comes with bash completion support and automatic coloring of profit/losses.
+It comes with shell completion support and automatic coloring of profit/losses.

-### Bash Completion
+### Shell Completion
-As mentioned earlier, **apcacli** comes with Bash completion support.
+As mentioned earlier, **apcacli** comes with shell completion support (for various shells).
 A completion script can be generated via the `shell-complete` utility program and then only needs to be sourced to make the current shell provide context-sensitive tab completion support.
+E.g.,
 ```bash
 $ cargo run --bin=shell-complete > apcacli.bash
 $ source apcacli.bash
 ```

-The generated completion script can be installed system-wide as usual and sourced through Bash initialization files, such as `~/.bashrc`.
+The generated completion script can be installed system-wide as usual and sourced through initialization files, such as `~/.bashrc`.

+Completion scripts for other shells work in a similar manner.
+Please refer to the help text (`--help`) of the `shell-complete` program for the list of supported shells.

 [alpaca.markets]: https://alpaca.markets
 [apca]: https://crates.io/crates/apca